apache/flink/docs/dev/state.md

 Please note that records in flight in the loop edges (and the state changes associated with them) will be lost during failure.

 {% top %}

+## Restart Strategies

+Flink supports different restart strategies which control how the jobs are restarted in case of a failure.
+For more information, see [Restart Strategies]({{ site.baseurl }}/dev/restart_strategies).